MicrosoftDocs/SupportArticles-docs/support/sql/general/rolling-upgrade-sql-server-2019-2022.md

 **Possible cause:**

-One possible cause for this issue is that the SQL Server instance could be in script upgrade mode, which prevents it from starting.
+One possible cause of this issue is that the SQL Server instance might be in the script upgrade mode, which prevents it from starting.
 During the upgrade process, SQL Server goes through several steps to ensure a smooth transition, including executing upgrade scripts.
 If the instance is stuck in the script upgrade mode, it won't be able to come online.

 **Workaround:**

-To resolve the issue and bring the SQL Server instance online successfully, you can bypass the running upgrade script.
-Follow the steps for bypass upgrade script documented at [Troubleshoot upgrade script failures when applying an update](../database-engine/install/windows/troubleshoot-upgrade-script-failures-apply-update.md).
+To resolve the issue and bring the SQL Server instance online successfully, you can bypass the running upgrade script by following the steps in [Troubleshoot upgrade script failures when applying an update](../database-engine/install/windows/troubleshoot-upgrade-script-failures-apply-update.md).

 > [!NOTE]
 > The [-T902](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf902) parameter disables the upgrade script execution during startup.

 ## Issue 4: An error related to replication

-An error related to replication occurs when you upgrade SQL Server from version 2019 to 2022 on machines that host the [distribution database](/sql/relational-databases/replication/distribution-database) in an availability group.
+An error related to replication occurs when you upgrade SQL Server from version 2019 to 2022 on machines that host the [distribution database](/sql/relational-databases/replication/distribution-database) in an availability group (AG).

 > [!NOTE]
-> This issue can occur when you upgrade SQL Server from version 2016 SP2 CU3/SQL Server 2017 CU6 or later versions to SQL Server 2019 as well.
+> This issue can also occur when you upgrade SQL Server from version 2016 SP2 CU3, SQL Server 2017 CU6, or later versions to SQL Server 2019.
 The fix for this issue is available in [Cumulative Update 21 for SQL Server 2019](../releases/sqlserver-2019/cumulativeupdate21.md).

 **Error message:**

 SQL setup completes but shows the error "There was an error executing the replication upgrade scripts" for the replication component.
-Attempting to run a repair on an instance in this state will yield the same error.
+If you try to run a repair on an instance in this state, you'll receive the same error message.

 **SQL Server error log:**